Alienjob/meditation_companion/docs/setup/environment.md

 Remember:
 - Keep secrets.json in .gitignore
 - Never commit actual values
-- Document required secrets in secrets.md
+- Keep this doc (or another versioned reference) updated with required keys
 - Each developer maintains their own secrets file